HomeMathsBODMAS Rule - Definition, Formula, Examples

 Frequently Asked Questions

 Q1.
-What is the need of BODMAS Rule?
+What is the need of the BODMAS Rule?

 Ans.
 The BODMAS helps students to solve the mathematical problem in the proper order of operations.
 When students reach the primary classes, they need to solve mathematical problems that require more than one operation.
-These kinds of problems have more chances of mistakes, BODMAS plays an important role here to eliminate the confusion and errors while solving the problem.
+These kinds of problems have more chances of mistakes, BODMAS plays an important role here in eliminating confusion and errors while solving the problem.

 BODMAS instructs that brackets should be solved first, then comes the orders, followed by the division or multiplication and addition or subtraction at the last.
 It is the most useful rule to make difficult expressions easy to understand.
 BODMAS is a very easy and simple rule which can be understood easily by the students in primary classes.